-There are more than a few ways you can avoid losing FSA funds at the end of the year.
+There are more than a few ways you can avoid losing FSA funds.

 Don’t over fund your account during Open Enrollment

 If you put too much money in your account, there’s a greater chance you won’t be able to use it all.
 Avoid the risk by starting off with a more conservative amount in your account.